riceissa/issarice.com/wiki/advice-for-young-people.md

 I'm probably unusual in thinking that *in moderate amounts of each* recreational drug use is probably more useful than sports.

+Another point: if you're *extremely unusual* compared to the mainstream/masses, then chances are, you'll have trouble finding appropriate peers in real life.
+This is why it's important to expand your search online, and one of the ways to get people's attention online is by producing great content.

 # Thinking about careers

 - [80,000 Hours](https://80000hours.org/)